How to Use an LMS for Customer Onboarding

-Rolled out as your main customer onboarding process or part of a larger strategy mixed with other customer onboarding tools, delivering training with an LMS helps you and your customers achieve mutual benefits.
+Rolled out as your main onboarding process, or part of a larger strategy mixed with other customer onboarding tools, delivering training with an LMS helps you and your customers achieve mutual benefits.

 How to develop a customer onboarding strategy with an LMS

-1. Start by planning customer onboarding training that shows value
+1. Plan customer onboarding training that shows value

-Different businesses choose differing points.
+Different businesses choose different points.
 It’s up to you to decide when you consider your customers happy and confident using your product.

-To make these steps more impactful, add training at barrier points also.
+To make these steps more impactful, add training at barrier points.
 These are points where you’ve noticed customers frequently get clogged.
 Or common areas where they become distracted.
 This helps overcome any issues they’re experiencing and re-engages them.

 2. Create your onboarding training

-3. Add and enroll your customers with customer onboarding automation
+3. Add and enroll your customers with onboarding automation

-With all your prep work done, it’s now time to enroll customers in your training.
-You can do this quickly with a good LMS.
-And you can even automate many of the tasks.
+With all your prep work done, it’s now time to enroll customers in the training.
+You can do this quickly with a good LMS, particularly if you can use it to automate many of the tasks.
 This means your training is being delivered with minimal effort from you.

 There are a few ways to add customers to your LMS.
 Ideally, they click a link in your product and go directly to their relevant training.
 This is achieved using SSO (Single Sign-On).
-Or have customers browse courses online and self-register for those of relevance.
+Or, have customers browse courses online and self-register for those relevant to them.